-To walk by faith, not by sight, is one of the great – and difficult – principles of Christian living.
-It must amaze the angels that We live for, serve, and are willing to die for a God We have never seen.
-Yet We love Him and live for Him, living by faith, not by sight.
+To walk by faith, not by sight, is one of the greatest – yet the most difficult – principles of Christian living.
+Imagine how amazed must be the angels that we live for, serve, and are willing to die for a God we have never seen.
+Yet, we love Him and live for Him, living by faith, not by sight.
 To walk by faith means to make faith part of every daily activity.
-Walking is nothing remarkable in itself; it is one of the more mundane aspects of life.
+Walking is nothing remarkable in itself; what’s remarkable is walking with faith in the mundane or tedious aspects of life.
 But God wants us to walk by faith.
-The day will come when We will no longer be absent from the Lord in the sense Paul means it here.
+The day will come when we will no longer be absent from the Lord in the sense that Paul means it here.
 On that day, We will not have to walk by faith, but We will see the glory and the presence of God.

-When hard times come, rely on your faith and not your feelings.
+When hard times come, rely on your faith instead of your feelings.
+You can acknowledge and regulate your feelings but recognize that your faith is above passing emotions.
 Your faith comes by hearing and hearing the word of God.
 Know that your faith has just been increased if you heard this word.
-Know that your light afflictions are preparing you, so you have to use the faith that you have.
-When there’s been a big change in your life, know that God is still in charge and rely on Him.
-When your feelings are tried and pushed, know that your faith means more to God.
-God knows how you feel but tells us to rely on our faith when We live.
+Know that your small afflictions are preparing you so you can use the faith that you have.
+When there’s been a big change in your life, whether good or bad, we must remember that God is still in charge and rely on Him.
+When your feelings are tried and pushed, know that your faith is what matters more to God.
+God knows how you feel but tells us to rely on our faith when we live.
 Keep on walking with Jesus, and He will work it out.
 Know that the battle belongs to the Lord.
 Know that the joy of the Lord is your strength.
 Know that your faith, though it is tried, is much more precious than gold.
 When life throws things at you, it is God who is still in charge.
 Walk by faith.
 Work your faith.
 Use your faith.
 Walk in your faith.
 Stand on your faith.
 Look to God to continue to strengthen your faith.

-THE CROSS
+Reflection Prompts

+What does "faith over fear" mean in your life?
+Reflect on a situation where faith overcame doubt.

+How do you experience spiritual growth in everyday moments?

+Write about a time when focusing on God brought clarity or peace to a chaotic situation.

 (All scriptures taken from Bible Gateway)

-DISAPPOINTMENT
+Disappointment

-Spending much time with this term disappointment and seeing how significant it can be in the lives of others.
-We often experience disappointment at different levels.
-Losing a sweetheart, not getting that job or not getting that promotion, being chosen last on a basketball team, or not being able to get that last piece of chicken for Sunday dinner.
-Those are a part of life and living.
+I think all of us can benefit from spending a bunch of time with the term disappointment and seeing how significant it can be in the lives of others.
+Disappointment comes to us in many different forms and at many different stages of life.
+Maybe we lost a sweetheart, or we didn’t get that job the promotion we worked so hard for.
+We can be disappointed at getting picked last on a basketball team or even at not getting that last piece of chicken at dinner.
+These disappointments are a part of life and living.